LSE-PKU Summer School

 Throughout the course, we draw upon a number of empirical examples including demographic challenges, family planning policies, elder care, health care, environmental protection, gender equality, and sexuality—paying particular attention to the most vulnerable in society, and those who are frequently ‘unseen’ by states in social management schemes.
 This course draws upon literature from a variety of fields, including political science, sociology, economics, public health, psychology, and social policy.

 The course exemplifies the best of my research-led teaching: lectures draw directly from my extensive research and published works on state-society relations; students will gain an intimate look at the research process, learning in part from brand new findings from my ongoing research into the effect of policy innovations like Social Credit on notions of citizenship, trust, and loyalty in China.
 The course also demonstrates the high value I place on teaching-led research: with the study of policy innovation and social management still relatively new, there remain many unasked, and unanswered, questions.

 While the course is designed for advanced undergraduates and postgrads, we invite all to apply.
 In the past, the class has included students who recently completed their bachelors degrees, those beginning master's studies, doctoral students, and mid-career professionals in government, law, and business.

-In Beijing I will be once again assisted by my incredibly talented PhD student Jessica Ng who is currently engaged in comparative research on the influence of policy change and corporate funding on NGO development and organisational evolution.
-In her four years at the summer school, Jess has consistently received some of the highest teaching assistant evaluations and is a favourite of my students.
+This summer I’m fortunate to be assisted again by my incredibly talented PhD student Jessica Ng who is currently engaged in comparative research on the influence of policy change and corporate funding on NGO development and social organisational evolution.
+In her previous four years at the Summer School, Jess consistently receives the highest teaching assistant evaluations and is an absolute favourite of my students.